rticommunity/dds-rtps/README.md

 # Introduction

 In order to test the interoperability between different DDS implementations, a DDS application is used.
 This application is `shape_main`.
 The `shape_main` application adds a big variety of options to modify several parameters it uses, such as the topic name, the kind of entity (publisher/subscriber), includes DDS QoSes...
 The `shape_main` application is built statically with different DDS implementations and those executables are tested between them to check their interoperability with different parameter sets defined in a Test Suite.
 This is done by the `interoperability_report.py` script.

-This repository contains a Test Suite `test_suite.py' with all different Test Cases that the `interoperability_report.py` performs.
+This repository contains a Test Suite `test_suite.py` with all different Test Cases that the `interoperability_report.py` performs.
 The user may create different Test Suites for other testing scenarios or add new Test Cases to the mentioned Test Suite.

 Additionally, the `interoperability_report.py` generates a JUnit report after its execution showing the results of the different tests performed.

 You can run the script either [automatically](#automation-with-github-actions) or [manually](#run-interoperability-test-manually).

 ## Vocabulary

-* Test Suite: this is a Python file that contains different Test Cases...
+* Test Suite: this is a Python file that contains different Test Cases.
 * Test Case: this is the definition of one testing scenario.
-This is composed by a set of parameters that the shape_main application will use...
+This is composed by a set of parameters that the `shape_main` application will use to test the interoperability between two `shape_main` applications.
-* shape_main application: this is a static-linked DDS application that has several parameters to configure different QoS and other DDS functionality (such as the Topic Name)...
+* `shape_main` application: this is a static-linked DDS application that has several parameters to configure different QoS and other DDS functionality (such as the Topic Name, color filter, domain, partition, data representation, etc).
-* interoperability_report.py: this is the script that run the different Test Cases within a Test Suite...
+* `interoperability_report.py`: this is the script that run the different Test Cases within a Test Suite and generates a report with the results.

 # Test Suite